 - The Central and State Banks: This includes regulatory organizations as well.
 They manage the capital and overlook the performance and regulatory requirements.

-- Regulators: These are the participants who do not perform any transactions but have a controlling duty over them.
-A state or central bank can also plate the same part, government, or a separate organization for that, i.e., Self-regulatory Organization (SRO).
+- Regulators: The participants do not perform transactions but have a controlling duty over them.
+A state or central bank can also plate the same part, government, or a separate organization for that, i.e., a Self-regulatory Organization (SRO).

-- Financial Service Companies: These are companies that give financial services and also act as an intermediary.
-They look after various aspects and include stocks, forex, commodity exchanges, brokers, auditors, underwriters, registrars, clearinghouses, consulting firms, etc.
+- Financial Service Companies: These companies give financial services and act as an intermediary.
+They look after various aspects, including stocks, forex, commodity exchanges, brokers, auditors, underwriters, registrars, clearinghouses, consulting firms, etc.

 - Banks: They act as financial intermediaries.
-They look after the distribution of cash and regulate and supervise the market to abide by the regulatory authorities’ compliance.
+They look after cash distribution and regulate and supervise the market to abide by the regulatory authorities’ compliance.

 - Legal Entities: These include borrowers, investors, lenders, etc. Also, companies involved in parking or investing clients’ funds in various funds like pension schemes, insurance, hedge funds, trust management firms, brokers, individual organizations, dealers, etc., are called legal entities.

 - Individuals: Individuals also include borrowers, investors, and lenders.
-In a broader perspective, these people are traders, speculators, long term investors, asset managers, or common people.
+From a broader perspective, these people are traders, speculators, long-term investors, asset managers, or ordinary people.

 Market Indicators

-Just having the basic information is definitely not enough for a trader; there is a lot more to it, and one of such things is market indicators.
+Just having the essential information is not enough for a trader; there is a lot more to it, and one such thing is market indicators.
 The indicators here include micro and macroeconomic data, forecasts, analysis, and much more, which get released from time to time.
-The unemployment rate, GDP, inflation rate, securities growth, currency rates, etc., act as indicators.
+For example, the unemployment rate, GDP, inflation rate, securities growth, currency rates, etc., act as indicators.

 Read more in our article, Key economic indicators.

-That’s the reason that most traders consider economic indicators an essential part of their trading.
-If you are still not clear about the indicators and their impacts, worry not, as we have got you covered.
+That’s why most traders consider economic indicators an essential part of their trading.
+So if you are still not clear about the indicators and their impacts, worry not, as we have covered you.

 1. Interest Rate

-The interest rate can be said to be the most significant economic indicator as it helps in managing the money supply and helps in adjusting the inflation rate.
+The interest rate can be the most significant economic indicator as it helps manage the money supply and helps in adjusting the inflation rate.
 At this rate, the loans are given to commercial banks by the central bank.
-A high rate increases the rates of deposits and credits and motivates customers to invest more.
+Therefore, a high rate increases the rates of deposits and credits and motivates customers to invest more.
 This also reduces the rate of inflation.

 There are broader benefits of this rate increase as well.
-For example, in an advanced economy like the U.S, if the Federal Reserve hikes the rates, it also boosts the dollar’s value.
-This move also helps in reducing the stagnation and interest of more investors.
+For example, in an advanced economy like the U.S., if the Federal Reserve hikes the rates, it boosts the dollar’s value.
+Thus, this move also helps reduce the stagnation and interest of more investors.

 2. Non-farm Payrolls

-Non-farm Payrolls suggest the change in the total number of employees in the non-farm sectors of the U.S. It is critical data and impacts the dollar rate highly.
-It gets released on the first Friday every month around 1:30 pm GMT.
+Non-farm Payrolls suggest a change in the total number of employees in the non-farm sectors of the U.S. Therefore, it is critical data and impacts the dollar rate highly.
+It gets released on the first Friday of every month around 1:30 pm GMT.

-If the actual data deviates more than 40,000 compared to the expectations, it affects the U.S dollar exchange price.
-Though, in reality, it depends on the data and how investors react.
+If the actual data deviates more than 40,000 compared to the expectations, it affects the U.S. dollar exchange price.
+In reality, it depends on the data and how investors react.

 3. Consumer Price Index (CPI)

-Generally, this base is referred to by EBRD, IMF, UN, etc. There are various calculation methods as well, like Paasche, Lowe Index, or Laspeyres Price Index.
-The decline in this index suggests lower consumer purchasing power along with higher inflation growth.
+Generally, this base is referred to by EBRD, IMF, UN, etc. There are various calculation methods, like Paasche, Lowe Index, or Laspeyres Price Index.
+The decline in this index suggests lower consumer purchasing power and higher inflation growth.

 If the indicators are positive, investors will react strongly to that, eventually impacting the financial markets.
-Though remember that along with all these, you should also keep yourself aware of the economic calendar.
+Remember that along with all these; you should also keep yourself aware of the economic calendar.

-It keeps a list of all the main economic events around the world, and you should form your strategies around it to avoid any repercussions.
-When the news gets released, it increases the volatility, and thus knowing it in advance can help you enter and exit the market on time.
+It lists all the main economic events worldwide, and you should form your strategies around them to avoid repercussions.
+When the news gets released, it increases the volatility; thus, knowing it in advance can help you enter and exit the market on time.

 Tips for Trading on Economic Indicators